barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 The remote account (owned by RedBank, held in PurpleBank) is part of RedBank's assets, even though it is in a far away place. <sup>[3](#footnote_3)</sup>

-This setup is the money equivalent of a teleportation gate.
+This setup is the money equivalent of a teleportation gate; money appears on the other side almost magically.
 It is the legal agreements, the way [balance sheets work][8] and ledgers on both sides of the correspondency which make this possible.

-Correspondency banking used to be the **only** way cross-border payments happened back in the day, but now it almost obscure and little known.
-So much so that it was used as a window for [insiders to bypass][6] the [2015 Greek capital controls][6] with almost noone realising (all credits go to the [original source][5]).
+Correspondency banking used to be the **only** way cross-border payments happened back in the day, but now it is almost obscure and little known.
+So much so that it was used as a window for [insiders to bypass][6] the [2015 Greek capital controls][6] with almost no-one realising (all credits go to the [original source][5]).

 There are 2 issues with using nostro/vostro accounts at a large scale.
 * They were much easier to setup and implement as a bilateral agreement when world currencies were on [fixed exchange rates][9].
-In the modern world, currencies fluctuate momentarily which makes it harder to track the value of transactions.
+In the modern world, currencies fluctuate momentarily, which makes it harder to track the value of transactions.
 * There is always [counter-party risk][10] from the side of the nostro holder (in the above example RedBank). <sup>[4](#footnote_4)</sup>
 This was demonstrated in a great way in 1974 with the [Herstatt Bank][11] bankruptcy.

 ### International payments - FX markets & Central clearing

 Addressing the above 2 aspects we have
-* Fluctuating currencies
+* **Fluctuating currencies**
-currencies traded in pairs
-spot price determined in [FX markets][13] since these are primarily bilateral [OTC][14] trades international money movements between 2 banks involve the purchase of the equivalent amount of foreign currency from an FX market broker
+Currencies post gold-standard are traded in pairs, i.e. their price is determined against another one.
+Their "spot price" is determined in [FX markets][13].
+FX markets is a very broad term to describe effectively bilateral [OTC][14] trades, between big international banks and brokers.
+And by "OTC trade" we mean the purchase of the equivalent amount of foreign currency X, paid in local currency Y.

-* Risk
+* **Risk**
-as with all other financial transactions using a [clearing house][15] as a guarantor reduces counter-party risk
+As with all other financial transactions, using a [clearing house][15] as a guarantor reduces counter-party risk.

-Putting this back in our diagram we have line 4.
+Putting the above back in our diagram, we have line 3.

 ![International payment - Facilitator](../images/payments/international-payment-cb.png)

-The fundamental difference between line 3 (nostro/vostro) and 4 (central clearing and facilitation) is not so much that it has some 3rd party facilitating the international movement of funds.
-It is **when** the payment will be considered [settled][16] as opposed to netted off or held as a liability from the other bank
-(which is the case with nostro/vostro).
+The fundamental difference between line 4 (nostro/vostro) and 3 (central clearing and facilitation) is not so much that it has some 3rd parties facilitating the international movement of funds.
+It is **when** the payment will be considered [settled][16] as opposed to netted off or held as a liability from the other bank (which is the case with nostro/vostro).

 Let's take an extreme example of efficiency, EU's [TARGET2][17] settlement system.
 In TARGET2 all transactions are cross-border but they have the benefit of a single currency.
 This makes the underlying